 Connected TV Advertising Platforms and OTT Advertising Platforms

-In traditional antenna, cable or satellite TV, also called linear TV, the advertiser doesn’t have to think about the platform.
-You place your advertisement with a network or a TV station for a particular time slot, and everyone who views at that time sees it.
+In traditional antenna, cable, or satellite TV also called linear TV, the advertiser doesn’t have to think about the platform.
+You place your advertisement with a network or a TV station for a particular time slot, and everyone who views it at that time sees it.
 A CTV or OTT ad, on the other hand, can appear on a number of platforms.